akshayshanker/InverseDCDP/README.md

 Additional constraint upper-bound on pension deposits and six constrained regions (50\% increase in constrained regions).

-Under G2EGM, number of total interpolants over which to calculate grid points is now six, leading to 50% increase in time.
+Under G2EGM, number of total interpolants over which to calculate upper envelople is now six -- a seperate interpolant and endogenous grid for each constrained region -- leading to 50% increase in time.

-Using Theorem 1 to eliminate sub-optimal points, the number of grid points in the six region case can be reduced to be approximately equal to the number of points in the four region case; this is because in the RFC implmentation, the optimal endogenous grid points cover approximately the same measure in the endogenous grid space.
+Using Theorem 1 to eliminate sub-optimal points that violate complementary slackness *in the exogenous grid*, the number of grid points in the six region case can be reduced to be approximately equal to the number of points in the four region case; this is because in the RFC implmentation, the optimal endogenous grid points cover approximately the same area in the endogenous grid space.

 |                     | RFC+ Delaunay | G2EGM      |
 |---------------------|---------------|------------|